kiali/kiali.io/content/en/docs/Contribution-guidelines/development-environment.md

 Before the setup, we will need to do a port-forward of the services that kiali is using.

 We can use the `hack/run-kiali.sh` script for this purpose.
+It can work without any options.
+Pass --help to see the options it takes.

-To run it following the above schema:
+An example to run it following the above schema:

 ```shell
 ./run-kiali.sh -pg 13000:3000 -pp 19090:9090 -app 8080 -es false -iu http://127.0.0.1:15014